-In April, the meditation evenings with spirit-teacher Lene begin in the hall on Münchhaldenstrasse.
+In April 1955, the meditation evenings with spirit-teacher Lene begin in the hall on Münchhaldenstrasse.
 Her first lectures are an introduction to meditation.
-She explains how one can connect in spirit to the world beyond and thereby find strength and healing for body, spirit and soul.
+She explains how one can connect in spirit to the world beyond and thereby find strength and healing for body, spirit, and soul.

 Lecture Tours in Germany

 First lecture tour with medium Beatrice Brunner to Germany and Denmark.
-Until 1967, further lecture tours to various cities in Germany follow.
-They establish the foundations for the community’s subsequent ‘circles of friends’ in Germany.
+Further lecture tours to various cities in Germany follow until the year 1967.
+They establish the foundations for the community’s subsequent “circles of friends” in Germany.

 First Audiotape Recordings

-On 5 March begins the lecture series of ascending spirit beings – that is, deceased human beings who report on their experiences of the beyond after earthly death.
-By 1970, 91 such experience reports have been conveyed.
-In 1962, a selection of these experience reports is published for the first time in the book Was uns erwatet – Erfahrungsberichte aus der Geistigen Welt [What Awaits Us – Experience Reports from the Spiritual World].
+5 March 1958 is the beginning of a lecture series given by ascending spirit beings – that is, deceased human beings who report on their experiences in the beyond after earthly death.
+By 1970, 91 such firsthand testimonies have been conveyed.
+In 1962, a selection of these personal accounts is published for the first time in the book Was uns erwatet – Erfahrungsberichte aus der Geistigen Welt (What Awaits Us – Personal Accounts from the Spiritual World).